 More than ever, the landscape driving digital transformation for today’s organizations is increasingly complex.
-The acceleration of cloud-based application adoption creates new challenges for enterprise IT teams who need to ensure quick access and reliable security for an often dispersed, remote workforce.
+The acceleration of cloud-based application adoption and the rising risk of cybercrime creates new challenges for enterprise IT teams who need to ensure easy access and absolute security for an often dispersed, remote workforce.

 With Virtual Private Network (VPN) connections into the data center, these networks aren’t equipped to serve a remote workforce that’s more geographically distributed